 - Serious inquiries you have made to your agent or adjuster

 In light of the CLUE report’s direct impact on your wallet, understanding the contents of your file and checking it for errors is extremely important.
 The good news is – much like with your credit report – you can request, review, and dispute items in your report.

 That’s because the Fair Credit Reporting Act entitles you to a copy of your report from any consumer reporting agency, including LexisNexis’s CLUE, for free once per year.
 Additionally, LexisNexis says that it does not charge customers who want to request more than one copy of their personal report within a year.

 In order to view your CLUE report, you must request your entire LexisNexis personal report.
-You can request a copy of your CLUE report from LexisNexis Risk Solutions on the Web or by phone:
+You can request a copy of your report from LexisNexis Risk Solutions online or by phone: